All posts

 Case Study: Optimizing Fleet for Diverse Operations

 A large-scale logistics company with operations across Western Canada needed to expand its fleet to better serve both dedicated long-haul routes and more specialized regional heavy hauls.
-They were evaluating options between Freightliner Cascadias and Peterbilt 389s/579s.
-Their goal was to optimize for fuel efficiency on some routes, while also ensuring robust durability and driver satisfaction for their heavy haul division.
+They were evaluating options between Freightliner Cascadias and Peterbilt 389s/579s — their goal was to optimize for fuel efficiency on some routes, while ensuring robust durability and driver satisfaction for their heavy haul division.

-Each truck underwent a meticulous pre-purchase inspection, including ECM diagnostics and detailed maintenance record reviews, ensuring each was a sound investment.
-We structured a comprehensive equipment financing package that covered the acquisition of this mixed fleet.
-The financing featured competitive fixed interest rates and a flexible repayment schedule that aligned with their projected revenue growth from the expanded operations.
+Each truck underwent a meticulous pre-purchase inspection, including ECM diagnostics and detailed maintenance record reviews.
+We structured a comprehensive equipment financing package that covered the acquisition of this mixed fleet, with competitive fixed interest rates and a flexible repayment schedule aligned with their projected revenue growth.

 • Tailored Performance: The Freightliner Cascadias delivered expected fuel efficiency on high-volume routes, while the Peterbilt 389s provided the robust power and classic appeal desired for heavy haul.